Data Storytelling in Action

 - Place.
 A map can make a valuable addition to any corporate document or website.
 It can also be a powerful internal engagement tool to identify gaps in service delivery or output.
 For example: this interactive map depicting upcoming tours for the Harvard Alumni Travels (Boston, Massachusetts, U.S.) program.

 - Process.
 Empower your audience to better understand the processes that will unlock their goals.
-For example: this simple, visualized chart that the University of Bergen (Norway) created to explain the complicated path to a doctorate degree.
+For example: this simple, visualized chart that the University of Bergen (Norway) created to explain the complicated path to a doctoral degree.

 - Comparison.
 Making direct comparisons between activities, services, and outcomes can be a compelling messaging strategy.
 For example: a table explaining the different levels and benefits of a giving society.